bvnt/InstagramUsernameFinder/README.md

 ## Kullanım/Use

-tr: 'usernames.txt' dosyası default olarak İnstagram üzerindeki 4 harfli tim kullanıcı adlarının kombinasyonunu içeren şekilde gelir.
+tr: 'usernames.txt' dosyası default olarak İnstagram üzerindeki 4 harfli tüm kullanıcı adlarının kombinasyonunu içeren şekilde gelir.
 Buraya istediğiniz kullanıcı adlarını alt alta yazabilirsiniz.
 Daha sonra terminal üzerinden çalıştırabilirsiniz.

 eg: By default, the 'usernames.txt' file comes with a combination of 4-letter all usernames on Instagram.
 Here you can write the usernames you want one after the other.
 You can then run it through the terminal.